Rielly’s late goal lifts Maple Leafs to 5-4 win over Sabres | Globalnews.ca

-Buffalo overcame a 4-2 deficit with Jeff Skinner and Rasmus Dahlin scoring 59 seconds apart midway through the third period.

-The Sabres were unable to force overtime after they wound up being hemmed in their own zone over much of the final two minutes in leading to the decisive goal.
+Despite allowing the Buffalo Sabres to score twice in 59 seconds to tie the game midway through the third period, Woll won in his NHL debut after Rielly scored with 12 seconds left to secure a 5-4 win on Saturday night.

+“To be honest, it was probably the calmest I felt the whole game,” said the 23-year-old said once the Sabres tied the game on Rasmus Dahlin’s goal with 8:14 remaining.
+“There’s nothing to win or lose, it was just going.
+It’s obviously tough to go in and it can be a stressful environment but I tried my to just really stay in the moment.”

-Toronto worked the puck back to Rielly at the blueline, where his rising shot sailed through a crowd, hit the crossbar and had enough backspin to trickle inside the right post.
+With the Maple Leafs’ forecheck hemming the Sabres in their own zone, Rielly came to the rescue by blasting a rising shot from just inside the blue line.
+The puck sailed through a crowd, hit the crossbar and had enough backspin to trickle inside the right post.

+In scoring his first goal of the season, Rielly was happy to help deliver a win for Woll, who stopped 23 shots.

+“Obviously there’s areas of our game that we’d like to clean up,” Rielly said.
+“But the fact that he gets to walk out of here with a win and a game puck and everything like that is awesome and he deserves it.
+There’s plenty more where that came from.”

 Tage Thompson also scored for Buffalo in a matchup of two teams playing on consecutive nights and starting third-string goalies.